 7. Self-Service Tools

 Automated self-service tools allow customers to quickly fix common issues themselves without interacting directly with your agents.
 For example, forgotten password resets are often done on a self-serve basis.

 Having the facility to integrate with other software applications can enhance the feature set of your customer service system, thereby further streamlining your business.

 Hopefully, your business will grow, and it makes sense if your help desk team and the software it uses can easily grow with it.

 8 Suggested Help Desk Software Solutions

-Below are eight of the most popular help desk software packages available in 2022.
+Below are eight of the most popular help desk software packages available for 2023.
 The list includes both free and premium options, so you should be able to find a package that fits your company’s needs and budget.

 Please note features do vary considerably between each.
 Therefore, be sure to have a clear idea of what you want from your help desk solution as that will allow you to pinpoint the most appropriate package for your business.

 Zendesk is a top-rated customer support platform that virtually everyone has heard of.
 They provide a robust, multi-channel support solution with all the features you’re likely to need across various communication channels, including email, voice, SMS, and live chat.